Techsupport254/tabitha-project/tabitha-proposal.md

 In today`s world healthcare faces a lot of challenges.
 Doctors and pharmacist often find it hard to figure out what is wrong with someone once they get sick because there are too many diseases and many of them have similar symptoms which is hard for the doctors to keep track.
 Usually, doctors depend on tests, information that is given to them by the patient, historical records of the patient and any family disease so as to make decision on the kind of prescription to administer, but mistakes can happen especially if the doctor is overwhelmed with too much work or they do not have full information of the patient.
 These mix-ups can lead to the wrong diagnosis therefore offering the wrong treatment to the patient and instead of the patient to feel better they end getting worse.
 These leads to the loss of trust between patients and doctors since they cannot fully trust them to offer the proper treatment.
 Artificial Intelligence (AI) has emerged as a powerful tool with the potential to revolutionize various aspects of healthcare, including drug discovery, diagnostics, and treatment planning.
 Its ability to analyze vast amounts of data, identify patterns, and provide intelligent insights makes it a promising technology for enhancing the accuracy, efficiency, and safety of medicine prescription.
 The client that I am developing the proposed system is Uzuri Chem Pharmacy, it is located in Thika.
 It serves an average of 150 patients in a day.
 They offer good medical services to patients and since they are very busy daily the doctors get to be overwhelmed with pressure of the job and sometimes, they are not able to get full access to patients records thus getting wrong diagnosis and therefore not being able to treat the patient.
 This project, aims to develop a Medicine Prescription System, that will fix these problems by creating a system that helps patients and doctors at Uzuri Chem Pharmacy.
 The system lets people type in their symptoms, predicts what illness they might have, and suggests the right medicines, precautions, and diet tips.
 By using AI and a simple website, it cuts down on guesswork, speeds up care, and reduces the need for patients to treat themselves or wait too long for help.
-It’s all about making healthcare at Uzuri Chem Pharmacy easier, faster, and safer for everyone.
+It's all about making healthcare at Uzuri Chem Pharmacy easier, faster, and safer for everyone.
 1.1 Project Overview
 The world keeps growing in the area of mobile and smart technologies has reshaped industries like healthcare, thus providing better ways to tackle challenges such as diagnosing diseases and finding the right treatments.
 This project, the Medicine Recommendation System, builds a smart system to help patients and doctors at Uzuri Chem Pharmacy in Thika.
 It uses two key ideas Artificial Intelligence to guess illnesses from symptoms and data analysis to give personalized advice as the main tools (research areas) to make healthcare more accurate.
 By combining these into an easy-to-use system with a Flask-based web platform, it aims to accurately treat patients according to the disease thus avoiding wrong diagnosis
 1.1.1 Global Perspective